 IMPORTANT – At a minimum you HAVE TO arrange flights and accommodation BEFORE you apply for your documents as those details need to be included on the document applications.

-The Documents – apply well in advance
+The Documents – apply well in advance - no later than 4 weeks prior to travelling, earlier is better.

 To get into NSW Australia (forms can be downloaded from the tabs on this page):